 - Shake up your vegetable routine and mix up your greens.
 Experiment with some spinach.

 - Add spinach to scrambled eggs

-- Spinach grows in pots on a sunny balcony or in a small garden space.
+- Spinach grows in pots on a sunny balcony or small garden space.

 - Use fertile soil.